Navneetkrh/Peer2PeerNetworking/readme.md

 1. **Listening Thread**: This thread is responsible for listening to other peer nodes.
 When a connection is established, it starts a new thread to handle the communication with the connected peer node. handles the communication with the connected peer by calling the `handle_peer` function.

 2. **Seed Connection Thread**: This thread is responsible for connecting to the seed nodes(using `connect to seeds`).After that It retrieves the peer list from each connected seed node (all of this is done in `handle_seeds` function).
-After retrieving the peer lists, it performs a union operation to create a comprehensive list of available peers in the network.
+After retrieving the peer lists, it performs a union operation to create a comprehensive list of available peers in the network.Then it makes a call to `connect_to_peers` function to connect to the peers.